MatevzVidovic/Diplomska/Framework/Work/hpc_runner_docs/init_docs/0main.md

     As an arg we can give a list like:   oth:added_auto_main_args:arg1:2 a:9 This then gets parsed along : and it is made into a small dict.
     Then the same updating operation happens.
+    But the values we set this way are all strings - even the 2 and 9 in the above example.
+    Ints, floats, lists, dicts, etc. are not supported.
+    We had ideas for expanding this use, and ideas for not duplicating paths (e.g. sys:{gpus:a100_80GB!&&!-p:frida} instead of sys:gpus:a100_80GB sys:-p:"frida")
+    but this would add a bunch of complexity and would be extremely unclear.
+    This is meant as a small feature which makes prototyping a bit easier.
+    For serious use we highly recommend making an argy/ folder (short for arg yamls) in your project root, making temp yamls there, and passing them through --yamls.